micropython/micropython/docs/reference/speed_python.rst

 to a Python ``memoryview`` object in that it provides direct access to data stored in memory.
 Items are accessed using subscript notation, but slices are not supported: a pointer can return a single item only.
-Its purpose is to provide fast random access to data stored in contiguous memory locations - in other words data stored in objects which support the buffer protocol.
+Its purpose is to provide fast random access to data stored in contiguous memory locations - such as data stored in objects which support the buffer protocol, and memory-mapped peripheral registers in a microcontroller.
 It should be noted that programming using pointers is hazardous: bounds checking is not performed and the compiler does nothing to prevent buffer overrun errors.

 Typical usage is to cache variables: